a-r-d/java-1-class-demos/README.md

-# java-1-class-demos
+# Java 1 Class Demos

 Java 160 class demos for Cincinnati State Java 1 class.

+Each week contains the Java classes that were created to show in class for the demos, or during creation of the youtube videos.
+Please use this code to help you complete the homework assignments each week.

 ## Youtube Videos